drinkbird/drinkbird.github.io/_posts/blog/2018-08-18-10-indicators-that-your-tech-culture-is-broken-devops.md

 ## DevOps to the rescue

 Fortunately, some others know better.
-Here’s an excerpt from [The DevOps Handbook](http://geni.us/devops):
+Here’s an excerpt from {% include link.html title="The DevOps Handbook" url="http://geni.us/devops" %}:

 > In 2009, Etsy had thirty-five employees and was generating $87 million in revenue, but after they “barely survived the holiday retail season,” they started transforming virtually every aspect of how the organization worked, eventually turning the company into one of the most admired DevOps organizations and set the stage for a successful 2015 IPO.